Marriage in Scotland

 You can collect this from 7 days before your wedding.
 You or the person you're marrying will need to collect it in person.

 The marriage schedule needs to be returned to your local registrar after your wedding.
+You can send it by post.
 You must do this within 3 days of your ceremony.

-You'll also need to complete and return a declaration of immigration status form if you're not from:
+If you’re not from the UK, you also need to complete and return a declaration of status by Non-UK Nationals form

 Forms